Sharing the land

 The prosperity of the land was supposed to be shared

 Treaty annuities were the means to do so

 The Modernized Annuity Working Group (MAWG)

-“A Modern Annuity for Canada” explores the rationale, design, implementation, and cost of a modern Treaty annuity that would acknowledge the value to Canada of the land ceded by the Indigenous Peoples and serves as a concrete measure for reconciliation.
+Three of our team—Gregory Mason, Sheilla Jones and Wayne Helgason—have co-authored an overview that explores the rationale, design, implementation, and cost of a modern Treaty annuity, which would acknowledge the value to Canada of the land ceded by the Indigenous Peoples and serves as a concrete measure for reconciliation.

 What comes next

 “A Modern Annuity for Canada” is intended as a catalyst for discussion.
 Therefore, the next step is to create a forum for First People and Settlers where, with respect and inclusiveness, we can share, debate, discuss and, we hope, find the kind of meeting ground that is so important for reconciliation.

 Due to COVID-19, in-person workshops and meetings are currently not possible.
 As part of the Modern Treaty Annuities: Let's Talk project, our team is working on a virtual forum for 2021 so that we—Settlers and First People—can create a framework for a Modern Annuity together.

 Groups, organizations and reconciliation committees that would like to participate in this forum or receive advance notice, should email: